 While there are typically free audio tour devices available, that’s been paused for the time being.
 Instead, download the free Dalí Museum App and bring along headphones for a self-guided audio tour.
 There are so many details in each of the paintings (especially the masterworks) that are easy to miss, but the audio tour does a fantastic job of pointing out these subtleties while providing more context for each piece.

-Public docent tours are currently not available, but when they return I highly recommend joining one.
+Public docent tours are currently available.
 The free docent-led tours provide additional information not presented in the audio tours.
 The staff members throughout the museum are also incredibly friendly and helpful in answering your questions about the artwork.

 Dine at Café Gala

 Named after Dalí’s wife, Café Gala is the The Dalí Museum’s eatery, situated on the first floor within The Enigma, the unique architectural feature that wraps around the back and side of the museum itself.
 The setting is beautiful, with light pouring in from the triangular-shaped glass windows, and the food is presented artfully.
 Plan to make a stop here after strolling the galleries to indulge in some shared tapas (I love the cheese and charcuterie platters) and sip on wine.